salab/RENAS/README.md

 - top10 Recall

 ### result/similarity/similarity.csv
-Evaluation result of Section E-(1)
+Evaluation result of Section III E-(1)
 - commit: Hash of commit
 - name1 file: File where name1 is defined
 - name1 line: Line where name1 is defined